little-angry-clouds/kubectl-ssh-proxy/README.md

 Since it's Go, it should work on any OS.
 There's binaries for windows and macOs too, but I haven't test them.
 If you do and have some feedback, please share!

+## Others

+Thanks to the folks at #go-nuts freenode's irc channel for being so friendly, some of them helped to define what I need to do with this plugin.

 ## License

 GPL3